af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

 title: How I Made My Personal Website
 ---

-The goal of this post is to provide an overview of how I, as a graduate student at the University of Waterloo, used Jekyll to create my website and hosted it on the faculty Linux server.
+The goal of this post is to walk through, from start to finish, how a graduate student at the University of Waterloo (who is, like me, semi-comfortable with coding in principle only) can use Jekyll to create a website and host it on the faculty Linux server.

 Jekyll is a free static site generator.
-It works best for creating highly customised websites since you can alter the styling, add scripts, and add other functionality significantly beyond what is offered by template-based website builders, and is the way to go if you are confident with HTML and want to make use of its blogging features.
+It works best for creating highly customised websites since you can alter the styling, add scripts, and add other functionality significantly beyond what is offered by template-based website builders, and is the way to go if you are comfortable using HTML and want to make use of its blogging features.

 I used a Windows device, but the steps should not vary wildly across operating systems.

 ### Setup

-To get started, I installed
-[Ruby and Jekyll](https://jekyllrb.com/docs/installation).
-I also (optionally) used [Git](https://git-scm.com/downloads)—a version control system which helps us track changes in our website, and hosted my repository on [Github](https://github.com/)—the most popular platform for Git—you will need an account.
+To get started, you will need to make sure you have a copy of [Ruby and Jekyll](https://jekyllrb.com/docs/installation).
+Optionally (but strongly recommended), you can use [Git](https://git-scm.com/downloads)—a version control system which helps us track changes in our website, and host your repository on [Github](https://github.com/)—the most popular platform for Git—you will need an account.

-If you are using Github, when installing Git, set your default branch name as `main` for consistency.
+If you are using Github, when installing Git, set your default branch name as `main`, as this is the default name used by Github.

 ### Making the website

-After installing Jekyll, I created a new directory called **website** (you can call this whatever you like).
-Then I wrote a simple homepage named `index.html` within **website**.
-I had to learn HTML to do this ([MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/HTML) was a very helpful resource).
+After installing Jekyll, create a new directory called **website** (you can call this whatever you like).
+To ensure the website works on the servers provided by the University of Waterloo, we will need to set the base url in a configuration file.
+Create `_config.yml` in **website** with the following content:

+    baseurl: /~<UWuserid>

+Then you can create a simple webpage in HTML, and name it `index.html` within **website**.
+([MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/HTML) is a very helpful resource for learning HTML).

-Next I navigated to **website** in Terminal.
+Next we navigate to **website** in Terminal.

 ---